Ohio Harness Racing Hall of Fame

 Image of Charles S. Sylvester

-Charles S. Sylvester
+Charles S. "Chuck" Sylvester

 Year of Induction: 1998